 100 Years of Justice

-Early this year I was very happy to win a commission for the centenary of the Magistrates Association, to create a painting responding to the theme of The Rights of the Child.
+in 2020 I was very happy to win a commission for the centenary of the Magistrates Association, to create a painting responding to the theme of The Rights of the Child.
 The brief was to create an image that incorporated some aspects of the past, such as the founder of Save the Children: Eglantyne Jebb, (who developed the Declaration of the Rights of the Child, which was later taken up by the United Nations for the Convention on the Rights of the Child), within a vision of the future of Child Rights.

 My idea was to depict children on a climbing frame, representing the law on child rights, in a somewhat symbolic, imaginary landscape.
 I drew and photographed children ( with permission) on a climbing frame in my local park, before the pandemic.
 (When lockdown was announced and all the playgrounds shut, these became rather poignant images.)
 I wanted the background to be imaginary and symbolic, and I gained inspiration from the landscapes in the early Renaissance paintings by the Limbourg brothers in Les Tres Riches Heures du Duc de Berry,1412-16.